fffergal/fructify/README.md

 pip-sync dev-requirements.txt requirements.txt
 ```

-Each .py file in the api directory is an endpoint.
-Each module defines a Flask
-application called app.
-Use `fructify.tracing.with_flask_tracing` on the app to
-instrument it.
-The app must have one route which matches the path of the file,
-e.g. `api/v1/debug.py` has a route for `/api/v1/debug`.
+Vercel can make a separate Lambda for every file in the api directory, but this
+project uses a singple Flask app in api/index.py imported from the fructify
+package.

 Run tests with `tox`.
 Lint code with `flake8`.
 Format code with `black .`.